 This plugin, together with the built-in LSP client is now my go-to solution for Java development and replaced the LanguageClient-Neovim plugin that I used previously.

 One of the features I missed with my previous setup was a debugger.

 There is the vimspector plugin that implements the debug adapter protocol for vim and Neovim.
 This plugin allows you to use any debugger for which a debug adapter exists.

-That motivated me to write nvim-dap.
+Around that time Neovim started treating Lua as first class citizen.
+Putting all this together motivated me to write nvim-dap.
 A debug adapter protocol client implementation written in Lua that targets Neovim and is inspired by the extensibility of the built-in LSP client in Neovim.

 nvim-dap, I was able to add support for it to